LeoLi225/LDY/docs/Leo.md

 ---
 # **Conclusion**

-#### Part one: You can learn how to ensure that you have administrative authorization for your server and add a simple disccord bot.
+#### Part one: You have learned how to add a simple disccord bot and check if you have administrative authorization for your server.

 #### Part two: Here is a usage example and specification of the MEE6 discord bot.